kamran7679/ConfigureIP/README.md

 It is useful for the persons who have to change system IPs on frequent basis like System Admins.
 Basically this application uses netsh commands in elevated command prompt to set the IP of local system.

 Any one can use this application by setting their specific IP information in App.Config.
-More buttons can be added to switch to multiple configurations.
+More buttons can be added in the interface to switch to multiple predefined configurations.

 The application has been written in Visual Studio 2015.